 Great careers are built at Banner Health.
 Our medical imaging and radiology team members play a key role in excellent patient care.??
 If you like the idea of making a positive change in people???s lives ??? apply today.

 Banner Urgent Care offers a customer-focused team that provides a comprehensive range of Urgent Care and Occupational Health services in a friendly work environment.
-As a Radiologic Technologist or PTR you will work alongside a passionate team of Providers, Medical Assistants and Techs to help ensure our patients receive exceptional care floating throughout zone 8.
-Our urgent care schedule gives you a great work life balance; working; 3 days per week; 1, 8am-830pm with two weekends per month.
+As a Radiologic Technologist or PTR you will work alongside a passionate team of Providers, Medical Assistants and Techs to help ensure our patients receive exceptional care floating throughout??the clinics in??Zone 9.
+Our urgent care schedule gives you a great work life balance; working; 3 days per week; 8am-830pm and 11am-midnight with 2 weekend shifts per month.
+Flexibility to work any day of the week including weekends is required.????

 *If selected, the recruiter will provide eligibility criteria for the sign-on bonus